Correlation Between Trisura Group and MGIC Investment

 Strong

 Over the last 90 days MGIC Investment has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite nearly stable basic indicators, MGIC Investment is not utilizing all of its potentials.
-The newest stock price disturbance, may contribute to mid-run losses for the stockholders.
+The current stock price disturbance, may contribute to mid-run losses for the stockholders.

 Trisura Group and MGIC Investment Volatility Contrast